When you leave the armed forces, the options for where you and your family can live include:

 Scottish Veterans Residences provide support and accommodation for veterans who are homeless or in need.

-If you haven't been discharged yet and you have nowhere to stay when you leave, speak to a member of your welfare team.
+If you have not been discharged yet and you have nowhere to stay when you leave, speak to a member of your welfare team.

-If your living situation changes suddenly you can get emergency housing support.
+If your living situation changes suddenly you can get emergency housing.

 Other veterans charities